dawnsbury/dawnsbury-days-example-mods/README.md

 ## Licensing

+Some parts of this repository are Open Game Content.
+See the individual folders for copyright notices and definitions of Open Game Content and Product Identity.

-The MIT license applies only to the example mods in this folder.
-It doesn't apply to Dawnsbury Days as whole.
-It also doesn't apply to any images or sounds in this folder which are under a separate non-open-source license.
+I give permission to you to use any such Product Identity for any purpose (this includes all the actual code in this repository other than rules descriptions).
+It doesn't include the code of the base game, which is not so openly licensed, and it doesn't apply to any images or sounds in this folder which are under a separate license.

 However, I give permission to decompile, use and modify the decompiled code specifically for the purpose of creating Dawnsbury Days mods.
 For example, if you want to adjust how some feat works, it is okay to copy its decompiled code into your own mod, or to use it as a base for your own feat.

+Note that if you create and distribute your own mod for Dawnsbury Days, and your mod makes use of OGL or ORC content, you will need to include an appropriate OGL or ORC copyright notice with your mod.
+The instructions on how to do so are in the Steam Workshop Uploader folder within the game.

 ## Support